jlefever/BlockDemo/README.md

 Gradle built a jar in `build/libs` that contains the entire application and could be run with just `java -jar`.

+IntelliJ can also be used to run/debug this project.

 # Deploy

 The build process creates a self-contained fat jar.
 We include a Dockerfile that can use that jar to create a self-contained image that can be deployed on something like Amazon ECS.